-Samantha Sanchez-Garcia is an undergraduate student at Eastern Washington University pursuing a Bachelor of Arts in Psychology with an emphasis in communication, sociology, and industrial/ organizational psychology.
-She is also working on Eastern’s Inclusion and Diversity certificate and co-president of Psi Chi, an international honor society in psychology.
+Samantha Sanchez-Garcia graduated from Eastern Washington University with a Bachelor of Arts in Psychology with an emphasis in communication, sociology, and industrial/ organizational psychology.
+She participated in Eastern’s Inclusion and Diversity certificate program and was co-president of Psi Chi, an international honor society in psychology.
 Samantha was a research assistant in Dr. Jillene Seiver’s clinical psychology lab looking into how the mere presence of a cell phone may be distracting.
 Samantha is particularly interested in researching domestic violence to help bring greater awareness and support to victims and potential victims.
-Samantha continued her research with Dr. Seiver for her 2020 EWU McNair Summer Research Internship studying this topic.
-In the fall of 2020 she presented her research at the Baylor McNair Research Conference.
+Samantha completed her EWU McNair Summer Research Internship studying this topic, which she presented her research at the Baylor McNair Research Conference.

 2020 McNair Faculty Research Mentor: Dr. Jillene Seiver, Psychology